jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 Note Azure Dedicated Hosts are not supported with AKS so IL5 compliance would require using VM sku sizes that take the entire host (or seeking an exception)

-The simplest way to test the system is to do the following:
+The simplest way to test the system starting with a keyvault deployment is to do the following:

 - Download this github repo as a .zip
 - Request a free Azure DevOps Services organization at https://dev.azure.com